Algogator/gsoc-2018/README.md

 ---
 1. Who are you and how did you hear about Fedora?
 What is something personal or interesting about you?

-    My name is Anna, you might know me as algogator on IRC
+    My name is Anna, you might know me as algogator on IRC, I study Computer Science and I'm also the President of the Python User Group in my university.
+The tweet that started my GSoC journey with Fedora was this: https://twitter.com/BeePadalkar/status/975683830312038401
+    I have used Fedora before but I never contributed code to it till now.

 2. What was the problem/challenge/feature/goal you set out to solve that defined your project.